Ech01ng/Networking/OSIm.md

 ## 7. Application Layer

 The application layer provides services directly to the end-user applications.
 It includes protocols for specific applications such as HTTP, FTP, SMTP, etc.

+## De-encapsulation

+De-encapsulation, refers to the process of removing the headers and trailers (Additional information that is added to the beginning and end of a data packet) added to a packet at each layer of the network protocol stack as it travels from the source to the destination.

+When data is transmitted over a network, it is encapsulated at each layer with additional information specific to that layer.
+This additional information includes headers, which contain control and addressing information, and trailers, which provide error detection and correction capabilities.

+De-encapsulation occurs at the receiving end of the communication, where the headers and trailers are sequentially removed layer by layer.
+This process allows the receiving device to extract the original data payload from the received packet.

+For example, in the case of the TCP/IP protocol suite, de-encapsulation involves removing the Ethernet header, IP header, TCP header, and any other encapsulation layers added during transmission.
+Once the de-encapsulation process is complete, the original data can be processed and delivered to the appropriate application or service.

+De-encapsulation is an essential part of the network communication process as it allows the receiving device to interpret and utilize the received data correctly.